jonisavo/zedrogames-bot/README.md

 ## Structure & Features
 The bot's functionality is divided into many separate extensions that can be enabled or disabled at will with the `!addext` and `!rmext` commands.
 All extensions are activated by default when the bot logs in to Discord.
+The `!listext` command allows you to see all active extensions.

 Upon issuing a command, the bot will automatically attempt to delete it.
 The `manage_messages` permission is required for this.
 An error will be printed out if the permission is missing, but the bot will otherwise ignore it.